-Four-year-old Huynh was born in a small village in Vietnam with a condition known as congenital hairy nevus.
+Five-year-old Huynh was born in a small village in Vietnam with a condition known as congenital hairy nevus.
 It is a type of large mole, and for many with the condition, including Huynh, it has coarse hair growing out of it.
 Although most hairy nevi are benign, they can occasionally turn into malignant melanoma.

-We first met Huynh in 2013 on one of our surgical outreach team trips to Phan Rang, Vietnam.
+We first met Huynh in 2013 on one of our surgical team trips to Phan Rang, Vietnam.
 At that time, the nevus extended from her neck up to her forehead, including over her eyelid.